State of Washington Tourism Conference

 Discounts: SWT member and partner organizations are eligible for a $50 discount when registering.
 Subsidized pricing and scholarships are also available.
 To learn more, please email michelle@stateofwatourism.com.

-Optional pre-conference tours are also available to book when registering for the conference.
+Optional pre-conference tours are also available to book when registering via Eventbrite.

 - Green Bluff, the Ultimate Agricultural Experience: Enjoy a day in the rolling hills of Green Bluff’s orchards and vineyards.
-Start off with lunch and pie before visiting the Farmer’s Market and ending at the Big Red Barn for a flight of wine, beer, and cider.
+Start off at the Farmer’s Market and end at the Big Red Barn for a flight of wine, beer, and cider.

-- Scale House Market Tour: Spokane’s year-round Farmers Market tells the story of this premier agricultural and ecological area.
-Visit the Community Learning Kitchen where you’ll enjoy lunch and shop while hearing stories from vendors and mercantile owners.
+- Scale House Market Tour: Spokane’s year-round Farmers Market tells the story of this premier agricultural area.
+Enjoy lunch in the Community Learning Kitchen before shopping at vendors.

 Conference Program